hgetac1/hgetac1/README.md

 ### Hi there.
 I'm Haleluya 👋🏽

 ## I'm a Sister, Learner, and Data Geek!
-- 🔭 I’m currently working on a project to assist the residents of Baltimore City.
+- 🔭 I’m currently working on a project to assist the residents of Baltimore City 🏙️
 - 🌱 I’m currently learning how powerful SQL really is.
-- 💬 Ask me about: music, growth, & the Gospel.
+- 💬 Ask me about: music 🎧, growth, & the Gospel.
 - ⚡ Fun fact: ...

 ## Let's Talk: